Canada's Ontario to keep schools closed longer as COVID-19 cases among children rise

 On Wednesday, Quebec announced an 8 p.m. curfew beginning on Saturday in an attempt to limit the rapid spread of COVID-19 in the province, but in-person learning in primary schools would restart on Monday as planned.

-Reporting by Moira Warburton in Toronto; Editing by Steve Orlofsky and Sonya Hepinstall
+Reporting by Moira Warburton in Toronto and Nia Williams in Calgary; Editing by Steve Orlofsky, Sonya Hepinstall and Sam Holmes

 Our Standards: The Thomson Reuters Trust Principles.